mchmarny/webcr/README.md

 OCR fro the Web - Find and extract text from social media images (e.g. airline boarding passes)

-> Note, DO NOT post images of your boarding pass or airline tickets, even with just a barcode as that can be easilly converted to data as well and it includes ton more data than you think
+> Note, DO NOT post images of your boarding pass or airline tickets, even with just a barcode as that can be easily converted to data as well and it includes ton more data than you think

 ## What does it do